lakay/COVID-19_PDF-Reporting/README.md

 * has all Hyperlinks clickable, for easy and fast access to external Resources

 You can find the overhauled Forms in the forms Folder.
-Testing and Feedback is much appreciated
+Testing and Feedback is much appreciated, please feel free to create an Issues for any Problem or Change Request.

 ## The Parser